productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 1. Swagger integration: The dream here is a fancy and configurable UI for OpenAPI/Swagger documentation built into the product.
 The API reference could be a stand-alone page or it could be inserted into existing docs.
 The ability to directly edit the HTML of a page would provide a short-term or less dreamy approach to this enhancement.

-1. DNS assignment: The ability to assign my org's own domain name to pur docs would be a solid win.

-1. Permissions / community involvement: Permissions could work on a few levels.
-Authorized team members could log in and have permissions granted by the docs admin to write, edit others' writing, and/or publish.
-An admin or publisher could also have the ability to enable or disable comments and/or likes from readers signed in via SSO.
-Github, Google, and Facebook seem like likely integrations.

 1. Additional customizations: Some clients will want a landing page that they can more fully or totally control.
 Generally speaking, it will also be useful to allow an HTML view of any particular content page as well, though probably within the existing template.
 Writers may want this view so they can code tables, set internal anchors, etc. The ability to inject css and javascript may also be helpful to many users.